Frequently asked questions

 Please call Ticketek on 132 849 to request a refund and purchase your preferred ticket.

 Supercars events take many months to organise and plan and, thanks to the uncertainty caused by COVID-19, it was not possible to include concerts or support categories in this year’s program.
 What is included is what we all love best – the fast and furious action on the track!

-The BetEasy Darwin Triple Crown can only go ahead in line with a COVID-19 Safety Plan.
+The BetEasy Darwin Triple Crown and the Darwin SuperSprint can only go ahead in line with a COVID-19 Safety Plan.
 This includes taking into account physical distancing guidelines.
 The number of tickets issued is in line with the space available for spectators at Hidden Valley Raceway.